EOSIO/welcome/docs/60_eosio-getting-started-guide/25_development-environment/60_running-your-node-setup.md

 link_text: "Running keosd and nodeos"
 ---

-This section shows you the command lines you will use to run

-## Step 1: Boot Node and Wallet
+To develop smart contracts you need to test smart contracts.
+To do this requires deploying smart contracts to a blockchain.
+In the [configuration guides](../20_configuration-guides) we discuss some of the options.
+In this section we show you some command lines for running [Nodeos](https://developers.eos.io/welcome/latest/glossary/index/#nodeos) and [Keosd.](https://developers.eos.io/welcome/latest/glossary/index/#keosd)

-### Step 1.1: Start keosd
+### Starting keosd

-First let us start keosd:
+To start keosd:

 ```shell
 keosd &